iomesh/docs/docs/volume-operations/volume-operations.md

         - ReadWriteOnce
     resources:
       requests:
-        storage: 20Gi # Expand capacity from 10 Gi to 20Gi.
+        storage: 20Gi # Enter a new capacity value.
     ```

 3. Run the following command to apply the new YAML file.